How to Incorporate a Policy on Diversity into Your Study Programme

 How to Integrate Diversity in the Study Programme?

-In the following sections, we will go into more detail about ways to design a diversity policy as a study programme.
+In the following sections, we will go into more detail about ways for study programmes to define a diversity policy.
 In the first part, we look at how to strengthen strudents' diversity competencies, and how to integrate this into the curriculum.
-In the second part, we focus on creating a diversity-sensitive learning environment so that all students have maximum opportunities to develop, and in the third part we discuss how to stimulate attention to diversity in your teaching team.
+In the second part, we focus on creating a diversity-conscious learning environment so that all students have maximum growth opportunities, and in the third part we discuss how to stimulate attention to diversity in your teaching team.